How does the application process work?

 Save your search

-After you’ve entered your search criteria, let us do the searching for you.
-When you save a search, we’ll automatically look for jobs that match what you’re looking for and can email you, daily, weekly or monthly with those jobs.
+You can save a search, which will save you time the next time you visit USAJOBS.
+When you save a search, we’ll automatically look for jobs that match what you’re looking for and email you, daily, weekly or monthly with those jobs.
 Learn how to save a search.

 4. Review job announcement

-Once you find a job you’re interested in, review the announcement to find out if you’re eligible and meet the qualifications.
-Read the entire job announcement before starting your application—for each job there are specific qualifications you must meet and include in your application.
+If you find a job you’re interested in, read the entire announcement to make sure you’re eligible and you meet the qualifications.
+For each job there are specific qualifications –your application must show how you meet the required qualifications.

-- Read the Qualifications section to see if you meet the qualifications of the position.
+- Read the Qualifications section to see if you meet the job’s qualifications.
 Understand the job announcement.

 5. Prepare your application in USAJOBS